MasterNodesPro/MNPCoin/README.md

 Utility: https://masternodes.pro

 #### 02-21-19 V1.2.4
-- Removed BIP130 as it was causing Blockchain Bandwidth issues @MNPJason
+- Remove BIP130 as it was causing a bandwidth issue with local wallets and hosted nodes @MNPJason
 - Update masternode.sh file @MNPJason

 #### 02-13-19 V1.2.3